Single Node Docker Installation

 How to install a Single node instance of Stroom using Docker containers.

 Running Stroom in Docker is the quickest and easiest way to get Stroom up and running.
-Using Docker means you don’t need to install the right versions of dependencies like Java or MySQL or get them configured corectly for Stroom.
+Using Docker means you don’t need to install the right versions of dependencies like Java or MySQL or get them configured correctly for Stroom.

 Stroom Docker stacks

-Stroom has a number of predefined stacks that combine multiple docker containers into a fully functioning Stroom.
-The docker stacks are aimed primarily at single node instances or for evaluation/test.
-If you want to deploy a Stroom cluster using containers then you should use Kubernetes.
+Stroom has a number of predefined stacks that combine multiple docker containers into a fully functioning Stroom environment.
+The Docker stacks are aimed primarily at single node instances or for evaluation/test.
+The stack makes use of various shell scripts combined with Docker Compose to integrate the various Docker containers and make them easy to run.

 At the moment the usable stacks are: